leobrqz/LE-AutoPot/readme.md

 A Windows overlay tool for Last Epoch that automatically uses potions when your HP drops below a configurable threshold.
 Features a PyQt5 overlay, hotkey controls, and direct memory reading for reliable automation.

-**> Warning**: This tool is intended for offline use.
+**⚠️Warning**: This tool is intended for offline use.
 While it may work online, use it at your own discretion and risk.

 Based on [Skalety's Auto Potion](https://www.unknowncheats.me/forum/other-mmorpg-and-strategy/699378-epoch-auto-potion-copied-games.html) <3